 Gisela Perez Kusakawa

-Gisela is passionate about speaking on Asian American and immigration issues.
+Gisela is passionate about Asian American civil rights and immigration issues.
 She has been invited to speak on immigration issues such as on Southeast Asian deportations for the Pinay Powerhouse Conference, 2021; immigration to the U.S. for the S&R Foundation and Kingfisher Global Leadership Program, 2018; on investing in change at the national conference of JETAA, 2017; and on asylum and the right to freedom from fear for GW Law and The George Washington University Museum, 2019.
 She is a leading expert on policy and advocacy on anti-racial profiling having spoken at multiple engagements including with the Nuclear Regulatory Commission and appeared on multiple media publications such as Los Angeles Times and Inside Higher Ed.

 Gisela has a long history advocating for Asian American issues.
 She served under the AmeriCorps Corporation for National and Community Service for two years addressing the educational, social, and financial needs of local immigrants.
 Previously, Gisela worked as a teacher in Ise City, Japan through the JET Program during which she was also a disaster relief volunteer for the Tohoku earthquake and tsunami.
 She studied under an intensive Mandarin program in Beijing and worked on business and job development in the rural villages of the Philippines through Save the Ifugao Terraces Movement (SITMo).
 Gisela is a former Rotary Scholar at Kofu City, Japan.